Back to BlogCompliance

 • Monitor your company's available quota before initiating new visa applications.

-• Track Emiratisation targets and hiring progress monthly.
+• Track Emiratisation targets and hiring progress monthly via the Nafis dashboard.

 • Ensure the Skilled Emiratisation rate is correctly reported in MOHRE's Nafis portal.